 Unlike some towns, Crowder isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Crowder are a mix of both white- and blue-collar jobs.
-Overall, Crowder is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Crowder who work in office and administrative support (16.67%), teaching (13.49%), and management occupations (11.90%).
+Overall, Crowder is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Crowder who work in office and administrative support (28.30%), teaching (11.32%), and business and financial occupations (7.55%).

-Crowder’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Crowder’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Crowder is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Crowder doesn't have a public transportation system that people use for their commute.

-The per capita income in Crowder in 2022 was $36,957, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of $147,828 for a family of four.
+The per capita income in Crowder in 2022 was $38,418, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
+This equates to an annual income of $153,672 for a family of four.
 However, Crowder contains both very wealthy and poor people as well.

+Crowder is a somewhat ethnically-diverse town.
 The people who call Crowder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crowder residents report their race to be White, followed by Asian.
-Important ancestries of people in Crowder include Irish, British, German, Dutch, and Italian.
+Important ancestries of people in Crowder include Irish, German, British, Italian, and Scots-Irish.

 The most common language spoken in Crowder is English.
 Other important languages spoken here include Native American languages and Langs. of India.